Savage Dragon: This Savage World

 Behind the scenes, Erik Larsen was made publisher of Image Comics, causing a nearly year-long publishing gap between issues #121 and #122 of the series.
 The title resumed regular publication in January 2006, with the first story involving a vengeful scientist from Iraq sending an almost unstoppable robot to kill the President.

 Mr. Glum's plans for world domination were realized using the power of the God Gun (a weapon able to grant three wishes to its user).
 Glum fires the gun and asserts his control of the planet while the Dragon is incapacitated in a hospital, having lost his rapid healing abilities.
 Glum was, at the time, on the run with the Dragon's stepdaughter Angel after he caused her to grow to more than 100 feet tall, and she accidentally destroyed her house and crippled her mother.
 The two become partners and Angel adopts a murderous, merciless personality, while Glum set the people of Earth to work with the impossible task of making the planet look like his face (as his old world did).

 The Dragon is revived with his healing abilities restored and is able to defy Glum's control because of a loophole in his wish that means he cannot control extraterrestrials.
 The Dragon is unable to get close enough to Glum due to the various robots and villains Glum has under his control.
-However, the intervention of a number of characters from the comic series Wanted, who had come to steal the God Gun, allows the Dragon to destroy the weapon, negating Glum's wish.
+However, the intervention of a number of characters from the comic series Wanted (the Killer and the Fraternity), who had come to steal the God Gun, allows the Dragon to destroy the weapon, negating Glum's wish.

 During the story, Vanguard's spaceship is destroyed, freeing Universo who was imprisoned on it.
 He begins to suck the energy from Earth once more.
 Universo and its herald are killed by Solar Man, a Superman-like hero who became murderous and was wished out of existence using the God Gun, a wish undone by the Dragon's destruction of the weapon.
 The She-Dragon also returns from Dimension X with the Angel from the Dragon's original world of origin.
 They are being pursued by the Darkworld Dragon and a new villainess, Battleaxe.